Blake Edwards: Pink Panther film series

 Edwards also directed most of the comedy film series The Pink Panther, the majority of installments starring Peter Sellers as the inept Inspector Clouseau.
 The relationship between the director and the lead actor was considered a fruitful yet complicated one with many disagreements during production.
 At various times in their film relationship, "he more than once swore off Sellers" as too hard to direct.
 However, in his later years, he admitted that working with Sellers was often irresistible:

 "We clicked on comedy and we were lucky we found each other because we both had so much respect for it.
 We also had an ability to come up with funny things and great situations that had to be explored.
 But in that exploration there would often times be disagreement.
 But I couldn't resist those moments when we jelled.
 And if you ask me who contributed most to those things, it couldn't have happened unless both of us were involved, even though it wasn't always happy."

 Five of those films involved Edwards and Sellers in original material; those films being The Pink Panther (1963), A Shot in the Dark (1964), The Return of the Pink Panther (1975), The Pink Panther Strikes Again (1976), and Revenge of the Pink Panther (1978).
 (1968's Inspector Clouseau, the third film in the series, was made without the involvement of Edwards or Sellers.)
 The films were all highly profitable: The Return of the Pink Panther, for example, cost just $2.5 million to make but grossed $100 million, while The Pink Panther Strikes Again did even better.

 After Sellers's death in 1980, Edwards directed three further Pink Panther films.
 Trail of the Pink Panther (1982) consisted of unused material of Sellers from The Pink Panther Strikes Again as well as previously seen material from the earlier films.
 Curse of the Pink Panther (1983) and Son of the Pink Panther (1993) were further attempts by Edwards to continue the series without Sellers but both films were critical and financial disappointments.
 Edwards eventually retired from film making two years after the release of Son of the Pink Panther.

-In addition to the Pink Panther films, Edwards directed Sellers in the comedy film The Party.